kazuto-nishimori/Open-Source-GIS/lab1/index.md

-# Lab One: Creating a QGIS Model: Introduction to Open Source
+# Lab: Creating a QGIS Model: Introduction to Open Source

 ## Table of Contents
 1. [Objective](#goal)